Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 • Spoon equal amounts of vanilla cream into each pie cup.
 Then pile the prepared peach slices on top of the cream.
 Optional – brush some of the peach juice over the top of the peaches.

-• If using, sprinkle the coarse sugar on the edges of the pie crust.
+• If using, sprinkle the turbinado sugar on the edges of the pie crust.
 Note – You can also brush the edges of the pie crust with the leftover egg white for a shiny, golden crust.

 • Bake for 30 to 35 minutes, or until the crust is a golden brown and the cream is bubbly.
 Cool on a wire rack in the pan for 10 minutes.
 Then carefully lift each pie out of the muffin cups to cool completely on the cooling rack.
 Top with your favorite whipped cream, ice cream or reserved peach juice, and Enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 Course: Dessert